Creating custom language plugins

 from the code block and will evaluate to the merged data frame.
 The code block node

-that we defined earlier, but now we also add MergerExportNode
+is the MergerCodeNode that we defined earlier, but now we also add MergerExportNode,

 Wrattler can add the new variable to the ScopeDictionary